rwth-i6/returnn/tools/lattice_rescorer/README.md

     $ ./path-to-your-returnn/tools/compile_tf_graph.py graph_for_inference.config --eval 1 --output_file filename+[".meta", ".metatxt"]

-We load the .meta graph for inference.
-And .metatxt contains all the node names of the graph.
+.meta graph: the graph for inference.
+.metatxt: contains all the node names of the graph.
 **Note**: we will include the .meta graph for inference in the checkpoint.
 Suppose network.040.meta is the original .meta file, network.040.inference.meta is the one we create for inference, replace the original one with the new one by:

     $ mv network.040.inference.meta network.040.meta